Zahra1379/Data-Engineering/README.md

 ```
 kafka-server-start.bat ../../config/server.properties
 ```
-then we can continue working in intelij.Services can be run by running application classes that have main.
+then we can continue working in intelij.Services can be run by running application classes that have main. :blush:

 ## Contact